 About the Federation

-Over the Summer we began another federation just for high school researchers and bloggers, and their teachers and mentors, including FutureScienceLeaders.org, StudentBioExpo.org, and U20Science.org.
-For just this junior federation, our volunteers have given hundreds of hours in software development and technical support pro bono, in addition to volunteered services such as web and email hosting.
+At the same time, we began a separate federation for young adult researchers and bloggers, and their teachers and mentors, including FutureScienceLeaders.org, StudentBioExpo.org, and U20Science.org.
+For this junior federation alone, our volunteers have given in the low thousands of hours of pro bono software development and technical support.
+We also donate the cost of services such as web and email hosting.

 Separately from all of the above, we maintain more highly secured, semi-private networks, used for example by biomedical researchers for notebooks, intranets, event management, and so on.
 Contact us if you are interested — if your work contributes to opening science, then we are probably interested, too.

 OpenScienceFederation.com is currently a yearbook with a couple dozen projects representative of our 2012; head to our home page and have a look around.
 We will update it with more from 2013.
 Some of us are considering projects that could make our web site more interesting, such as hosting a global calendar of Open Science events, a directory of people and projects in Open Science, and a distributed, open source social layer for science.